AshleyM0816/AshleyM0816/README.md

-- 👋 Hi, I’m Ashley Smith.
+- 👋 Hi, I’m Ashley Wambach.
 - 👀 I’m interested in lots of things!
 Mainly am a gamer girl, love my Nintendo games and love to play them to unwind after a busy day.
 I also enjoy cooking, baking, and doing diamond paintings :)
-- 🌱 I’m currently learning Python and SQL.
+- 🌱 I’m currently in the final leg of bootcamp!
+I've learned Java, MERN (React/Javascript) and Python.
+I also have learned SQL and MongoDB back-ends.
-- 💞️ I’m looking to collaborate on (nothing at the moment)
+- 💞️ I’m looking to collaborate on any entry-level back-end projects!
 - 📫 How to reach me - email is best, or you can send me a message on here!

 <!---